Measure twice and cut once – Carpentry Proverb.

 T-square and Combination Square

 The T-square is a variation of a ruler and includes a crossbar on one end.
 This tool is often used in technical drawings to ensure that a line is completely parallel or perpendicular to another.
-It's also incredibly useful when working on projects to ensure a line isn't just straight, but it's also at 90 degrees to another.
+It's also incredibly useful when working on projects to ensure that a line isn't just straight but also at 90 degrees to another.

-The standard head that comes with a basic combination square is one that can measure right angles and 45-degree angles only.
+The standard head that comes with a basic combination square can measure right angles and 45-degree angles only.
 Other heads include the centre finder and the protractor.
 The centre finder is used to find the middle of a round object, allowing you to draw and cut through the diameter.
-The protractor allows you to measure all angles from one degree through to 179 degrees.
+The protractor allows you to measure all angles from one degree to 179 degrees.

 Spirit Level